-Preclinical Programs: Our preclinical pipeline has substantially expanded from two to four programs in the last year, including one for IPF and other fibrotic diseases, one for COVID-19 associated acute respiratory distress syndrome and two for cancer.
-Our research efforts have further identified and focused on certain MDPs and their analogs that have demonstrated therapeutic potential for treating indications related to those diseases in preclinical models.
+Preclinical Programs: Our preclinical pipeline currently includes four programs, the most advanced of which is CB5138-3, a peptide with broad potential for treating fibrotic and inflammatory diseases, which we are initially developing for the treatment of IPF.
+Our other preclinical programs include CB5064 Analogs for ARDS, including COVID-19 associated ARDS, CB5046 Analogs for cancer and other diseases, and MBT3 Analogs for cancer immunotherapy.
+Our research efforts have further identified and focused on certain MDPs and their analogs that have demonstrated therapeutic potential for treating those diseases in preclinical models.